woutdp/live_svelte/README.md

   [
     setup: ["deps.get", "ecto.setup", "npm install --prefix assets"], ...,
-    "assets.deploy": ["tailwind default --minify", "node build.js --deploy --prefix assets", "phx.digest"] ]
+    "assets.deploy": ["tailwind <app_name> --minify", "node build.js --deploy --prefix assets", "phx.digest"]
+  ]
 end
 ```

-Note: `tailwind default --minify` is only required in the `assets.deploy` alias if you're using Tailwind.
+Note: `tailwind <app_name> --minify` is only required in the `assets.deploy` alias if you're using Tailwind.
 If you are not using Tailwind, you can remove it from the list.

 3. Run the following in your terminal